• Skip to secondary menu

 It is certainly helpful to have a second or third set of hands, even if they are kids!
 My boys helped a TON on this project, but walls can also be built by one person, as I built a couple on my own as well so don’t fret if you don’t have help, you can still build this chicken coop!

-Building the Run Wall
+Building the Run Wall for the Chicken Coop

 This wall is a pretty simple build!
 I intentionally left this wall wide open to the run because it faces south for us, and that is where our breeze comes from all summer long!
 Heck in Texas it’s about 9 months out of our year and the ONLY way to survive is to have shade and breeze!